Thoughtscript/academic_papers/README.md

 ## Warning

 Most of these works are only partly complete and being revised.
+Preparation for academic publication.
 Typos may exist.
 Old papers might contain errors.

 ## Technical Writing